Common Questions About Ecology Surveys

-- Planning construction work to occur outside of times that may be sensitive to certain species.
+- Planning construction work to occur outside of certain times that may be sensitive to specific species.

 - Putting up signs and fencing to protect sensitive areas.

-Alternatively, if the land houses certain types of protected species such as badgers, bats, dormice, newts, otters, reptiles and voles, it may be possible to install nesting boxes or relocate them to another area away from the plot of land.
+Alternatively, if the land houses certain types of protected species such as badgers, bats, dormice, newts, otters, reptiles and voles, it may be possible to install nesting boxes or safely relocate them to another area inside or outside of the site.

 Due to the mandate that requires any new land developments to have a BNG of at least 10%, ecological surveys have never been as important as they are today.
-In ‘Biodiversity 2020: A strategy for England’s wildlife and ecosystem services’, the Department for Environmental, Food and Rural Affairs (DEFRA) outlined the four steps the UK government is taking towards conserving biodiversity.
+In ‘Biodiversity 2020: A Strategy for England’s Wildlife and Ecosystem Services’, DEFRA outline the four steps the UK government is taking towards conserving biodiversity.